 The slides above appear to have two typos.
 But the only important one you need to know is that, like the AMD Ryzen 7, the Ryzen 7 PRO has a peak frequency of 3.8 GHz.

 The AMD Ryzen PRO Value Proposition

 As our AMD Ryzen 7 1800X review has shown, the AMD Zen core is about 10% slower per clock cycle than the Intel Skylake core.
-It therefore comes to no surprise that AMD is focusing on the Ryzen PRO’s value proposition.
+It therefore comes to no surprise that AMD is focusing on their value proposition.
 They’re offering more cores at the same price points, delivering more performance per dollar.

-Here are four spider charts that AMD created to show how much performance advantage the AMD Ryzen PRO processors can offer over their direct Intel competitors.
-Like their consumer-grade brothers, the Ryzen PRO processors directly compete with the 7th Generation Intel Core processors (formerly known as Kaby Lake).
+Here are four spider charts that AMD created to show how much performance advantage the Ryzen PRO processors can offer over their direct Intel competitors.
+Like their consumer-grade brothers, these enterprise-grade processors directly compete with the 7th Generation Intel Core processors (formerly known as Kaby Lake).

 With twice as many cores and threads, the AMD Ryzen 7 PRO 1700 appears to offer up to 73% better performance than the Intel Core i7-7700 in TrueCrypt (AES encryption).

 The Ryzen 5 PRO 1600 offers 50% more processor cores and the ability to simultaneously process 3X more instruction threads than the Intel Core i5-7500.
 The end result – it was just over twice as fast in AES encryption using TrueCrypt, and almost twice as fast at rendering a 3D image in CINEBENCH R15.

 The Ryzen 5 PRO 1500 has 4 cores, just like the Intel Core i5-7500, but its SMT capability allows it to process twice as many instruction threads.
 That allowed it to offer up to 76% better performance in 3DMark 11.